 Money and Bankroll Management for Sports Betting and Option Trading

 There are many articles on the internet about money management systems and bankroll management strategies with different approaches, however, we recommend that you use our method while following our picks.
-We use a 1 to 10 unit staking plan with 10 units as the top rated full stake play.
+The money management is written for a sports picks but you can use this strategy for stock option trading too.
+Simply use the same strategy and risk no more than 3% on any given option play--use 5% if you want to be little aggressive.
+We recommend following our option suggestions for best gains.
+For the sports We use a 1 to 10 unit staking plan with 10 units as the top rated full stake play.
 Using our regular picks with the 3% compounding strategy explained further below in this article will help you double your bankroll on average every 3 months.
 This means, if you start with a $2500 bankroll, you can expect your bankroll to reach $5000 with in 3 months and then to $10,000 in another 3 months and so on.
-This spreadsheet will show our money management in action with our regular picks and how it rapidly grows the bankroll in a period of 6 months.
-Check the home page for the spreadsheet with the most recent results.
+This spread sheet will show our money management in action with our regular picks for a stretch of 18 months.
 Now lets get on to discussing the money/bankroll money management:

 Choose a bankroll that you can afford.
 Once you have the starting bankroll, don't bet any more than 3% of your starting bankroll on a single bet -- this means, the max bet (10 unit bet) is no more than 3% of your bankroll.
 So each unit is 0.3% of the bankroll.
 Here is the table: 1unit=0.3%, 2unit=0.6%, 3unit=0.9%, 4unit=1.2%, 5unit=1.5%, 6unit=1.8%, 7unit=2.1%, 8unit=2.4%, 9unit=2.7% and 10unit=3%.

 If you are an established bettor with a big betting capital, you would bet fixed or same amount on every unit (linear betting) regardless of the outcome of each bet.
-For example, if your starting bankroll is $150,000, then your 1 unit equals $450 and this is the unit size you will use on your bets regardless of how much you win/lose each day.
+For example, if your starting bankroll is $150,000, your 1 unit equals $450 and this is the unit size you would use on your bets regardless of how much you win/lose each day.